Our Story

 Bridge to Publishing has now evolved into a fully realized Indigenous-led storytelling program.
 Three additional book publishers have joined Digitally Lit’s original five partners (Formac Publishing, Breton Books and Fernwood Publishing).
 Federal funding was secured through the Canada Council of the Arts in spring of 2023 with additional funding provided by the Ulnooweg Indigenous Communities Foundation.

-Bridge to Publishing’s pilot storytelling initiative is a free online professional development program for Indigenous youth.
-Guided by a steering committee of Elders, educators, artists, and multi-disciplinary storytellers, the program supports youth participants in developing their writing, editing, and digital storytelling skills while prioritizing community, culture, and storytelling traditions.
-With this pilot, our partnering publishers, team members and participants are united in the goals of increasing Indigenous representation in the publishing sector, publishing more Indigenous-authored and edited books per year, honouring storytelling traditions as well as intellectual and cultural property rights, and ensuring that books used in educational settings across the region are representative of Indigenous voices and perspectives.
+Bridge to Publishing’s pilot storytelling initiative, a free online professional development program for Indigenous youth, ran from January 2024 to June 2024.
+Guided by a steering committee of Elders, educators, artists, and multi-disciplinary storytellers, the program supported youth participants in developing their writing, editing, and digital storytelling skills while prioritizing community, culture, and storytelling traditions.
+With this pilot, our partnering publishers, team members and participants were united in the goals of increasing Indigenous representation in the publishing sector, publishing more Indigenous-authored and edited books per year, honouring storytelling traditions as well as intellectual and cultural property rights, and ensuring that books used in educational settings across the region are representative of Indigenous voices and perspectives.

-In an effort to ensure Indigenous narrative sovereignty across all publishing and storytelling mediums we are also working hard to secure funding to expand the Bridge to Publishing program to include additional storytelling initiatives, particularly those that focus on the digital media.
+In an effort to ensure Indigenous narrative sovereignty across all publishing and storytelling mediums we are working hard to secure funding to enhance the pilot and offer it to new youth cohorts as well as expand the Bridge to Publishing program to include additional storytelling initiatives, particularly those focused on knowledge transfer between Elders and youth, environmental stewardship/Traditional Ecological Knowledge (TEK), and digital media.

 To stay in the loop about the program and our current/future youth storytelling initiatives make sure to follow us on social media!